Geology of Malawi: Cenozoic (66 million years ago-present)

 Geologists believe that down-faulting allowed the lake water to flow to lower elevations, extending to Cape Maclear Peninsula.
 The Dwangwa gravels, found along the shores of the lake are probably remnant beach deposits.
 The Songwe Volcanoes in northern Malawi erupted in the Pleistocene.

-Structural geology & tectonics
+Structural geology and tectonics

 After the Karoo Supergroup rocks deposited in tectonically controlled basins, the rocks were down-faulted into several normal fault troughs in northern and southwestern Malawi.
 Down-faulting in the late Mesozoic through the Cenozoic formed the East Africa Rift, which filled in with Lake Malawi and other lakes.
 The Rift Valley continues from the Zambezi River to the Red Sea.

 Hydrogeology

 Precambrian crystalline basement rock is the main groundwater source underlying Malawi.
 Although permeability is low, the water is generally good quality except in places where it encounters and dissolves evaporite deposits where it can have high salinity.
 Unconsolidated saprolite forms a weathered, unconfined aquifer in Precambrian material between 15 and 30 meters thick in plateau areas.
 Well-sorted, unconsolidated alluvial and lake bed sediments are important near surface aquifers in parts of the country, with water five to 10 meters below ground, but they tend to be more mineralized than water from basement rock.
 In fact, groundwater is not potable in the Shire Valley and Bwanje Valley due to high salinity from dissolved evaporates.

 Plutonic rocks contain hardly any groundwater and Karoo Supergroup sedimentary rocks are usually too cemented to have much permeability, except for small quantities of water 20 to 30 meters below the surface.
 Malawi has some locally productive aquifers in weather fractures around lava flows in the Stormberg volcanic rocks as well as Cretaceous and Quaternary sedimentary rocks.